Evans into last 32 as Rinderknech withdraws

 Dan Evans has been given a bye to the third round of the Australian Open after opponent Arthur Rinderknech withdrew.

-The Briton had been set to face on the Frenchman at Melbourne Park on Thursday but received a walkover prior to the start of play.
+The Briton had been set to face the Frenchman at Melbourne Park on Thursday but received a walkover prior to the start of play.

 No immediate reason was given for Rinderknech's withdrawal.